transdigiware/blockchain/howto/ibp-console-build-network.md

 If you have not already used the {{site.data.keyword.blockchainfull_notm}} Platform console to deploy components to a Kubernetes cluster on {{site.data.keyword.cloud_notm}}, see [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks).
 Note that the console itself does not reside in your cluster.
 It is a tool that you can use to deploy components into your cluster.

-Whether you deploy components to a paid or free Kubernetes cluster, pay close attention to the amount of available resources in your cluster when you choose to deploy nodes and create channels.
+Whether you deploy components to a paid or free Kubernetes cluster, pay close attention to the amount of available resources in your cluster when you choose to deploy nodes and create [channels](#x2016483){: term}.
 It is your responsibility to manage your Kubernetes cluster and deploy additional resources when necessary.
 While components will successfully deploy to an {{site.data.keyword.cloud_notm}} free cluster, the more components you add, the slower your components will run.
 For more information about component sizings and how the console interacts with your Kubernetes cluster on {{site.data.keyword.cloud_notm}}, see [Allocating resources](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-allocate-resources).

 If you are using a Kubernetes cluster on {{site.data.keyword.cloud_notm}}, it is recommended that you provision at least a 4CPU x 16GB RAM cluster to accommodate the components in this tutorial.
 {: tip}